amirlb/sheen-lang/_posts/2023-12-15-starting-out.md

 I was on vacation this week, and once my mind was off work it started considering the design choices made in Rust, which I learned recently.
-There are a lot of interesting concepts there: lifetimes, the trait system, and how aggressive inlining can make abstractions zero-cost.
+There are a lot of interesting concepts there: lifetimes, the trait system, and how aggressive type-directed inlining can lead to abstractions that don't have runtime cost.

 We should recognize the earlier work on the same concepts: region tracking, type classes and the lambda papers.
 But the phrasing of these